Export a Glu Library to C++ (Coming Soon)

-We can not only import C++ libraries into Glu but also export Glu libraries to C++.
+We can not only import C++ libraries into Glu but also implement C++ functions in Glu.
 This also allows you to import libraries from another language, and re-export them to a second language.
 In this example, we will export a Glu library to C++, but the same principle can be applied to other languages.

 Creating a C++ File